Updated on March 7th, 2023 by Samuel Smith

 But, as is so often the case with sky-high dividend yields, PennantPark’s attractive dividend yield may be too good to be true.

 The company’s portfolio is highly diversified, with no particular industry making up more than 8% of the total mix, and the majority comprising less than 3% of the total.

-In addition, the company’s portfolio is entirely floating rate, which opens up its yields to interest rate volatility.
-This can be good in times of rising rates, but is unfavorable should rates decline.
+In addition, the company’s portfolio is floating rate, which opens up its yields to interest rate volatility.
+This can be good in times of rising rates but is unfavorable should rates decline.

-An overview of the company’s investment philosophy reveals PennantPark prefers middle market companies with $10 million to $100 million in annual EBITDA, and has a high rate of underwriting success.
+An overview of the company’s investment philosophy reveals PennantPark prefers middle-market companies with $15 million to $50 million in annual EBITDA and has a high rate of underwriting success.

-Only 5 of the company’s 344 investments since inception have reached the non-accrual stage, and it has a 98% recovery rate on those non-accruals.
+Only 16 of the company’s 391 investments since inception have reached the non-accrual stage.
 This track record of outstanding underwriting is a key advantage for PennantPark, and it is this outstanding credit quality that has helped the company maintain its dividend at the same rate for several years.